behrenle/NumberDrive/README.md

 # NumberDrive
-NumberDrive is an interpreter for a simple math expressions.
+NumberDrive is an interpreter for simple math expressions.